VishnuRaman/rust-test-harness/README.md

     // The framework automatically handles hooks for:
     // - before_all: Global setup before all tests
-    // - before_each: Setup before each test
+    // - before_each: Setup before each test (including container startup)
-    // - after_each: Cleanup after each test
+    // - after_each: Cleanup after each test (including container shutdown)
     // - after_all: Global cleanup after all tests

     test_case!(my_test, |_ctx| {